 |Price||Check Price||Check Price||Check Price|

 Each of the Protective Clean Series models comes with a simple charging stand (HX6000/01).
 Nothing fancy, just a plastic base for the handle to sit on while it powers up.
 It looks fine but not flashy so there isn’t really much to say about it.
 It does the job.
-The good news is that this standard charge can be adept with most Sonicare electric toothbrushes, You can share a charger even if you have two different Philips electric toothbrushes in your home.
+The good news is that this standard charge can be adapt with most Sonicare electric toothbrushes, You can share a charger even if you have two different Philips electric toothbrushes in your home.

 The 4100 comes with a C2 Optimal Plaque Control head.
 The 5100 comes with one G2 Optimal Gum Care brush head, and the 6100 comes with a ProtectiveClean head and a DiamondClean head.
 The handle has a little light on which tells you when you should change each head.
 Somehow it knows when they are wearing out.